 This article details some basic troubleshooting tips with regard to smartcards and smartcard access in a question/answer format.
 Many issues can be more complex and out of scope for this article.
-Should you not find a quick answer here, please contact the Registration Authority via the NECS Service Desk on 0300 555 0340 or firstname.lastname@example.org or IT Self Service if you have access.
-We will contact you to discuss further.
+Should you not find a quick answer here, please contact the Registration Authority via the NECS Service Desk on 0300 555 0340 or firstname.lastname@example.org We will contact you to discuss further.

 If you email the NECS Service Desk or use Self Service please ensure you supply as much detail as possible including name on affected card, 12 digit card number, site name and/or ODS code, contact telephone number plus full details of the problem such as what you are attempting to do, at what point it goes wrong, any error messages, what you have attempted to fix the issue yourself etc.